 Richmond Health Care Center is in Richmond, Texas.
 This city has a population of 97,598 people.
-Our grading scheme was not kind to this facility, as it received an overall rating of F. Keep in mind that Richmond received a city grade of B-, so should look at some other options in the city as well.
+Our grading scheme was not kind to this facility, as it received an overall rating of F. This facility is really as bad as it gets.
 Despite all this, one of the few highlights of this facility's report card is its impressive inspection score.
 You can scroll down to learn more about inspections and other category grades

 Richmond Health Care Center

 - Nursing Home

 Get pricing and details on Richmond senior living options.Get Pricing